USG-SCOPE/data-dictionary/Metadata-Scheme-for-Data-Dictionaries.md

 13. Value domain: enumerated – Value domain for which the allowed values are given as a list
 14. Value domain: described – Value domain for which the allowed values are delineated by description
 15. Variable – Map from the elements of a Universe to the elements of a Value Domain, where for each element of the Universe at most one element of the Value Domain is assigned
+16. The nominal datatype contains a finite number of categories and the list of those categories is not naturally ordered.
+Examples: sex, marital status, or the set of categories at a level of NAICS or SOC.
+17. The ordinal datatype contains a finite number of categories and the list of those categories has a defined order.
+Examples are preference scales, age ranges, income ranges, or educational attainment.
+18. The interval datatype is for quantitative data for which it is meaningful to take differences but not to multiply by scalars.
+Examples: temperature measured in Celsius or Fahrenheit; or age in years.
+19. The ratio datatype is for quantitative data for which scalar multiplication is meaningful.
+Most quantitative measures are ratio data, such as economic indexes, and temperatures measured in Kelvin.
+(Absolute zero is 0K, and 50K is twice as warm as 25K.)
+20. The text datatype is for free form strings, and is the datatype to use when the others do not apply.
+For text data, there is often no limit t othe number of values that are acceptable, no standard category system, and there are no arithmetic operations.
+Examples include names of people or organizations.
+Data can be put in text-data fields, and if they are formatted as yyyy-mm-dd they will sort alphabetically.

 ## Required Fields